apache/dolphinscheduler-website/docs/en-us/development/development-environment-setup.md

 #### Set up the front-end

-1. Enter the dolphinscheduler-ui folder
+1. Enter the dolphinscheduler-ui directory
 cd dolphinscheduler-ui

-2. Run command
-npm install
+2. Run npm install

 #### Set up the back-end

 1. Import the project to IDEA
 file-->open

-2. Modify the database configurations, the 'datasource.properties' under the resource folder which belongs to the dao module
+2. Modify the database configuration in the datasource.properties file in the resource directory of the dao module
 ```
     spring.datasource.driver-class-name=com.mysql.jdbc.Driver
     spring.datasource.url=jdbc:mysql://localhost:3306/dolphinscheduler